Theoretical Foundations of Ordinal Multidimensional Scaling, Including Internal and External Unfolding: External Unfolding

-In the point model, the individual and the objects are represented as points in space \cite[Sec 14.1]{borg2005modern}.
+We consider what is known in Psychometrics as the point model, where the individuals and the objects are all represented by points in space \cite[Sec 14.1]{borg2005modern}.
 We do so in the non-metric or ordinal variant of the problem where an individual $x$ is to be located based on a ranking of the individual's preference for the objects.
 The objects are already embedded in space and preference is quantified in terms of the Euclidean distance.

-\subsubsection{Discrete Setting}
+\subsection{Discrete Setting}

 In the discrete (in fact, finite) setting --- which is the setting encountered in practice --- the problem can be described as follows: Given $y_1, \dots, y_n \in \bbR^p$ and a permutation $(r_1, \dots, r_n)$ of $(1, \dots, n)$,